leonardocustodio/blockchain-commons/README.md

 # Blockchain Commons - TypeScript

-> Disclaimer: This whole project is still in early development and under heavy development.
+> Disclaimer: This whole repository is still in its early stages and under heavy development.
 Please note that the APIs and interfaces are subject to change and are not yet stable.

 A comprehensive TypeScript monorepo implementing Blockchain Commons specifications for cryptographic data encoding, uniform resources, and secure information structures.